grafana/pyroscope/examples/grafana-agent-auto-instrumentation/java/kubernetes/README.md

 To use this example:

-1. Set up a local kubernetes cluster (for example by using Kind).
+1. Set up a local kubernetes cluster using Kind or a similar tool.
 2. Clone this repository and navigate to this example's directory.
 3. Create a `pyroscope-java` namespace:
     ```shell